-The benchmark for the Infrastructure portfolio is the Consumer Price Index (CPI) + 5 per cent, 7.4 per cent in 2019.
-Over 2019 the manager, TDAM, was active in deploying capital assets across new platforms and completion of construction projects.
-Currency had a negative impact on the portfolio with strong performance from the Canadian dollar against all other currencies.
-The infrastructure portfolio returned 2.9 per cent in the year.
+The benchmark for the Infrastructure portfolio is the Consumer Price Index (CPI) + 5 per cent, 5.8 per cent in 2020.
+Returns were driven by the growth in renewable platforms, increasing exposure to over 60 per cent of assets.
+The remainder of the portfolio has stable returns from contracted cash flows and underlying assets.
+Assets with exposure to variable revenues were impacted and had flat valuations but represented less than 10 per cent of 2020 revenue.
+Currency had a positive impact on the CAD dollar return.
+The infrastructure portfolio returned 16.2 per cent in the year.